minkeymouse/nowcasting-kr/ISSUES.md

   - All now convert CUDA tensors to CPU before numpy conversion using `.cpu().numpy()`
 - **Status**: ✅ **FIXED IN CODE** (code changes verified by inspection). **NOT VERIFIED BY EXPERIMENTS** - Backtest experiments MUST be re-run via `bash agent_execute.sh backtest` after training to verify fix works.
 Current backtest JSON files all show "failed" status with CUDA errors.
 Fix may work, but needs experimental verification.

+## Backtest JSON Structure Mismatch (Fixed in Code - This Iteration)
+- **Problem**: The `nowcast()` function saved backtest results in a flat `results` array, but table/plot generation code expects a `results_by_timepoint` structure with nested timepoint data.
+- **Resolution** (This Iteration): Updated `nowcast()` function in `src/train.py` (lines 1365-1512) to:
+  - Default to `weeks_before=[4, 1]` if not provided
+  - Run nowcasting for each timepoint separately with appropriate data cutoffs
+  - Load actual values and calculate errors for each target month
+  - Structure results by timepoint with `monthly_results` array
+  - Keep flat `results` array for backward compatibility
+- **Status**: ✅ **FIXED IN CODE** - Not verified by experiments (blocked by lack of trained models).
+Current backtest JSON files all show "failed" status with CUDA errors.
+Once CUDA fixes are verified and backtests succeed, the new structure will be properly generated.

 ## ARIMA Forecasting Results Missing
 - **Problem**: ARIMA model produces no valid results (n_valid=0) for all three targets (KOIPALL.G, KOEQUIPTE, KOWRCCNSE) across all 22 forecast horizons.
 - **Impact**: ARIMA cannot be included in forecasting comparison.
 All ARIMA entries in aggregated_results.csv have empty sMSE, sMAE, sRMSE values.
 Report sections have been updated to reflect that ARIMA is excluded from comparison.